 About Our Tasting Notes and Ratings

-We established this rating structure in 2006, and since then, we've been happy to see it adopted by almost all the major spirits reviewers and bloggers in the US.
+We established this rating structure in 2006, and since then it's been adopted by almost all the major spirits reviewers and bloggers in the US.

 When we say a bottle is a "definitely want to own," that consideration is (usually) independent of price.
 Meaning, based on the taster's enjoyment of that whisky, would they like to have it at home to drink?
 The fact that everyone would like to own a $10,000 whisky bottle doesn't count.